19.9.14

 115g caster sugar

-1tsp lavender flowers picked from the stalk
+1tsp lavender flowers picked

 1tsp chopped lavender leaves